-A card skimmer is a small, hidden device that collects card information.
-Most importantly, it reads your card number, which can be used later to print fake cards or for online payments.
+A card skimmer is a small, hidden device that collects your card information.
+It reads your card number, which can then be used to print fake cards or for online payments.

-- Handheld skimmers: skimmers can also be “mobile” devices, tucked away in a pocket.
-For example, when you hand your card to a dishonest waiter to pay for dinner, it only takes a second to run your card through a skimmer while walking back to the cash register.
+Skimmers can also be mobile devices, tucked away in someone's pocket.
+If you hand your card to a dishonest waiter to pay for dinner, it only takes a second to run your card through a skimmer while he's walking to the cash register.

 How to Avoid Skimming Scams

-- Know your location: it’s best to swipe your card in secure areas and avoid insecure areas.
-For example, an ATM located in a bank lobby is relatively safe (the bank is locked at night, the ATMs are regularly serviced, and there is constant video surveillance at the site).
-Thieves take a risk when they install and retrieve their skimmers – they don’t like security cameras.
-Pay-at-the-pump terminals at a gas station are not as secure.
+- Know your location: It’s best to swipe your card in secure areas.
+For example, an ATM located in a bank lobby is relatively safe because the bank is locked at night.
+The ATMs are regularly serviced, and there's constant video surveillance at the site.
+Thieves take a significant risk when they try to install and retrieve skimmers here.

-- Protect your PIN: when you enter your PIN, no matter where you are, cover your hand (with your other hand).
-This makes it harder for cameras to record your PIN, and it prevents anybody from watching what you enter.
+- Protect your PIN: Cover your hand with your other hand when you enter your PIN, no matter where you are.
+This makes it harder for cameras to record it, and it prevents anybody from watching what you enter.

-- Out of place: if something looks odd, walk away and use a different machine.
-Skimmers sometimes stick out an extra half-inch, but many of them are extremely well-designed and difficult to spot.
+- Walk away: Simply leave and use a different machine if something strikes you as odd or out of place.
+Skimmers sometimes stick out an extra half-inch or so, although many of them are extremely well-designed and difficult to spot.
 You can also give the card reader a little jiggle before you insert your card.
 If it’s loose, that’s a red flag.

-- Use secure payment methods: when you have the option, pay without swiping your magnetic strip through a card reader.
+- Use secure payment methods: Pay without swiping your magnetic strip through a card reader whenever you have the option.
 Mobile wallets like Apple Pay encrypt your information, and touchless payments can also be secure.

-- Contact your bank immediately: if anything strange happens, contact your bank as soon as possible.
-If an ATM keeps your card or you notice that you’ve used a device with a skimmer, your bank can act quickly to avoid losses.
-You’re often protected from fraud in your account, but your liability increases as time passes.
+- Contact your bank immediately: Contact your bank as soon as possible if anything strange happens.
+Your bank can act quickly to avoid losses if an ATM keeps your card or if you suspect that you’ve used a device with a skimmer.
+You’re often protected from fraud in your account as well, but your liability will increase as time passes.

-Eventually, smart cards with chips will reduce the effectiveness of skimming scams.
-However, magnetic cards are still regularly issued and used, and you often only need a card number (with additional information like a zip code) to pay for something online.
-Until the entire world moves away from magnetic stripe payments, skimming will still be fairly easy (although you can destroy your magnetic stripe if you’re confident that you’ll never need it).
+Smart cards with chips are increasingly reducing the effectiveness of skimming scams, and more and more banks and credit card lenders have made the transition to using them these days.
+But magnetic cards are still regularly issued as well, and you often need only a card number with additional information like a three-digit code on the back to pay for something online.
+Skimming will remain fairly easy until the entire world moves away from magnetic stripe payments, although you can destroy your magnetic stripe if you’re confident that you’ll never need it.